We are currently experiencing technical difficulties and are working hard to resolve them. Thank you for understanding.

 •Core supply costs

 Do you buy all your supplies at the designated beauty supplier or industry supplier?
-Price shopping suppliers can be a way to cut costs in your business.
+Price-shopping suppliers can be a way to cut costs in your business.
 Keep a list of supplies that you use.
-Find the best price and the second-best price for each item at your regular suppliers.
+Find the best and second-best prices for each item at your regular suppliers.

-Sign up for email blasts at all the supply stores, so you get notified of any sales.
-If there is a significant discount on one of your products, purchase enough for three months.
+Sign up for email blasts at all the supply stores to be notified of any sales.
+If one of your products is significantly discounted, purchase enough for three months.

 It’s no secret that I am a huge fan of Amazon Prime.
 I order most of my cleaning supplies and disposables on Amazon.